 FIFO: Ideal for seasonal goods

 FIFO stands for First-In-First-Out.
-With this valuation method, each purchase price is accounted for individually.
+With this valuation method, each purchase price is recognised individually.
 When a sale takes place, the oldest purchase price is used.
-In this respect, this method is particularly suitable for companies that trade in seasonal goods, as here the oldest stocks are reduced first.
+This method is particularly suitable for companies that trade in seasonal goods, as the oldest stocks are reduced first.

-Moving average (GLD): Flexibility in case of price deviations
+Moving average (GLD): flexibility in the event of price deviations

 Continuous inventory management and its advantages in SAP Business One

-So what are the differences and thus the effects of the inventory management variants in SAP Business One?
-In perpetual inventory, inventory entries are reflected in the form of financial transactions in the financial accounting system.
-With this method, inventory postings thus affect both stock levels and stock value, and in the general ledger, automatic journal entries created for the changes in inventory value.
+So what are the differences and therefore the effects of the inventory management variants in SAP Business One?
+With perpetual inventory management, inventory postings are reflected in the financial accounting system in the form of financial transactions.
+With this method, inventory postings therefore affect both the inventory levels and the inventory value, and the general ledger is automatically updated with the inventory value. journal entries for the changes in portfolio value.

 Calculation of gross profit: Continuous and non-continuous inventory management

-By using perpetual inventory, SAP Business One calculates an item price for each stock item.
-Based on this item price, the gross profit of each item can be calculated.
+By using continuous inventory management, SAP Business One calculates an item price for each stock item.
+Based on this item price, the gross profit of each item can also be calculated.
 A/R Invoice can be determined.
-If perpetual inventory is not active, the gross profit can be calculated on the basis of price lists or the last determined purchase price.
+If continuous inventory management is not active, the gross profit can be calculated on the basis of price lists or the last determined purchase price.

 Decision criteria for inventory management in SAP Business One

-Continuous and non-continuous inventory management in SAP Business One provide different mechanisms for recording and valuing inventory changes.
-The choice between these methods and the associated accounting discipline thus have a direct impact on the accuracy of inventory valuation, the calculation of the Gross profit and the traceability of the entries.
-Careful consideration of the advantages and disadvantages of each method and, if necessary, consultation with a tax advisor are essential in order to be able to fully exploit the advantages of the respective inventory management.
+Continuous and non-continuous inventory management in SAP Business One offer different mechanisms for recording and valuing inventory changes.
+The choice between these methods and the associated accounting discipline therefore have a direct impact on the accuracy of inventory valuation, the calculation of the Gross profit and the traceability of postings.
+Careful consideration of the advantages and disadvantages of each method and, if necessary, consultation with a tax advisor are essential in order to fully utilise the advantages of each inventory management method.